joshtynjala/actionscript-3.0-developers-guide/display/display-programming/core-display-classes.md

 classes for other display objects, combining common functionality into a single class.

-- AVM1Movie—The AVM1Movie class is used to represent loaded SWF files that are authored in ActionScript 1.0 and 2.0.
+- AVM1Movie — The AVM1Movie class is used to represent loaded SWF files that are authored in ActionScript 1.0 and 2.0.

-- DisplayObjectContainer—The Loader, Stage, Sprite, and MovieClip classes each extend the DisplayObjectContainer class.
+- DisplayObjectContainer — The Loader, Stage, Sprite, and MovieClip classes each extend the DisplayObjectContainer class.
 For more information, see [Working with display object containers](./working-with-display-object-containers.md).

-- InteractiveObject—InteractiveObject is the base class for all objects used to interact with the mouse and keyboard.
+- InteractiveObject — InteractiveObject is the base class for all objects used to interact with the mouse and keyboard.
 SimpleButton, TextField, Loader, Sprite, Stage, and MovieClip objects are all subclasses of the InteractiveObject class.
-For more information on creating mouse and keyboard interaction, see [Basics of user interaction](WS5b3ccc516d4fbf351e63e3d118a9b90204-7e3b.html).
+For more information on creating mouse and keyboard interaction, see
+  [Basics of user interaction](WS5b3ccc516d4fbf351e63e3d118a9b90204-7e3b.html).

-- MorphShape—These objects are created when you create a shape tween in the Flash authoring tool.
+- MorphShape — These objects are created when you create a shape tween in the Flash authoring tool.
 You cannot instantiate them using ActionScript, but they can be accessed from the display list.